googleinterns/vba-migrator-addin/README.md

 ## Deployment

 * Clone this project and open it in a visual Studio having .net installed in it.
-After that open the **UploadToDrive.vb** and **HittingEndPoint.vb** file and change the `clientId` and `clientSecretId` in it, then build the project. **.dll** got updated after building the project according to modification done.
-Then Open the **registry.reg** file in your favorite text editor and just change the path of **.dll** file which will be in project folder `bin-->Debug-->MyVBAAddin.dll`, copy this file path and paste it in the registry in the line `"CodeBase"="file:///PathToAssembly"`.
-A sample script is given below but use the `Registry.reg` file that is given in the project.
+After that open the **UploadToDrive.vb** and **HittingEndPoint.vb** file and change the `clientId` and `clientSecretId` in it, then build the project.
+The **.dll** get updated after building the project according to the modification done.
+Then Open the **registry.reg** file in your favorite text editor and just change the path of **.dll** file which will be in this folder `bin-->Debug-->MyVBAAddin.dll`, copy this file path and paste it in the `Registry.reg` file in the line `"CodeBase"="file:///PathToAssembly"`.
+A sample script is given below but use the `Registry.reg` file that is provided in the project.
 One more point to consider is:-

 _If VBA editor is 64bit then branch should also need to change i.e, **HKEY_CURRENT_USER\Software\Microsoft\VBA\VBE\6.0\``Addins64`\MyVBAAddin.Connect**._